 There are two types of diversion in Tennessee, pre-trial and judicial diversion.
 Some counties will only offer judicial diversion.
 Judicial Diversion is common in Davidson, Cheatham, Dickson, Rutherford, Sumner, and Williamson counties.
-Wilson and Putnam counties for example, often utilize Pre-Trial Diversion for misdemeanor cases.
+Putnam, Montgomery and Wilson counties for example, often utilize Pre-Trial Diversion for misdemeanor cases.
 Pre-trial diversion is not available for felony crimes in Tennessee, rather only judicial diversion.

 Judicial Diversion – summarized, judicial diversion is a conditional plea of guilt.
 You are placed on supervised probation for a certain period of time and so long as you comply with the terms of probation, the case is dismissed.
 Although you have plead guilty, the court does not find you guilty and ultimately never will as long as you comply with probation.